aarushi211/ImpactLink/README.md

 |Frontend | Next.js 15+, Tailwind CSS, Lucide React |

 ## 🛠️ Product Workflow
-Grant Graph takes an NGO from "Idea" to "Submitted" in one seamless flow:
+ImpactLink takes an NGO from "Idea" to "Submitted" in one seamless flow:
 - **Upload & Analyze:** Upload an existing project proposal or concept note (PDF).
 - **Match:** The AI extracts your mission and constraints to find the top 5 most compatible grants.
 - **Refine:** Use the Budget Builder to align your costs with the specific grant's ceiling.